 The changing expectations of customers and regulators drive a need for smarter data

 You are under pressure to deliver efficiency gains, a better customer experience and stronger network resilience, all whilst protecting the natural environment.
 Balancing these goals means making smart decisions based on complete information from across your operational region.
-Robust data on your clients and your network assets is critical.
+Robust data on your customers and your network assets is critical.
 Is your data fit for purpose?

 “There is no doubt that the operation of locating and mapping the TDS network has been radically transformed and improved through the iterative application of the 1Integrate product.
 The costs and timescales of the activity have both been drastically reduced through this innovative approach.”